hasenbanck/toa/SPECIFICATION.md

 **Incremental Verification**: Each block contains its own integrity information protected by Reed-Solomon codes, enabling per-block validation and partial file verification without processing the entire archive.

-**Efficient Append Operations**: The inclusion of BLAKE3 chaining values per block enables O(n) append operations where n is the number of blocks, rather than O(m) where m is the total data size.
-This makes incremental backups and log aggregation highly efficient.
+**Efficient Append Operations**: The inclusion of BLAKE3 chaining values per block enables efficient append operations.
+When the last block is full (equals the configured block size), appending is O(n) where n is the number of blocks.
+When the last block is partial, it must be recompressed with the appended data to maintain the BLAKE3 tree structure.

 **Data Integrity**: Multiple validation layers protect against corruption.
 The format employs Blake3 hashing for content verification at both block and file levels, with Reed-Solomon error correction codes protecting each hash